TCLee-tech/Google-Challenge-Labs/Develop and Secure APIs with Apigee X Challenge Lab/Develop and Secure APIs with Apigee X Challenge Lab.md

 # Develop and Secure APIs with Apigee X: Challenge Lab

+Some comments:

 :exclamation: I would not recommend Google Apigee for API proxy management.
-It involves a significant amount of custom configuration if
+It involves a significant amount of custom configuration if there is a need
- - there is a need to mask sensitive info in messages and logs for data privacy.
+ - to mask sensitive info in messages and logs for data privacy.
 May involve creation of new messages.
- - advanced security and encryption.
+ - for advanced security and encryption.

 :exclamation: This lab targets Cloud Translation V2.
 The more feature-rich version is V3. `https://translation.googleapis.com/language/translate/v2`
 - There are differences in required and optional fields for messages.
 Scrutinise carefully if migrating.